What is critical thinking?

 Then, weigh the pros and cons of each source before deciding what information you’ll use to solve your problem.

 4. Make a decision and present your findings

 Consider your opinion after evaluating all of the information you’ve learnt.

-Think about the effects of different solutions on your issue and make your final conclusion.
+Then, think about the effects of different solutions on your issue and make your final conclusion.

-Present your opinion to your colleagues or peers using the evidence you’ve gathered and be open to exploring their points of view.
+Finally, present your opinion to your colleagues or peers using the evidence you’ve gathered and be open to exploring their points of view.